Joao4569/ocean_basket_2.0/README.md

 Each new view will have a test created which will test for the following:

-1. Test that the HTTP response status code for the view is 200, which means the page loaded successfully without errors.
+1. **HTTP Response Status Code**: Test that the HTTP response status code for the view is 200, which means the page loaded successfully without errors.
 If the status code is not 200, the test will fail.

-2. Test that the correct template is used when rendering the view.
+2. **Template Rendering**: Test that the correct template is used when rendering the view.
 If a different template is used or no template is used at all, the test will fail.

+3. **User Authentication**: For views that require user authentication, tests ensure that only authenticated users can access the view.
+If an unauthenticated user attempts to access the view, the test will check for a redirect to the login page.

+4. **Form Handling**: For views that involve forms (e.g., creating or editing bookings), tests verify that valid form submissions result in the expected changes to the database and that invalid submissions return appropriate error messages.

+5. **Redirects**: For views that involve actions like login, signup, or deleting a booking, tests ensure that the user is redirected to the correct page after the action is completed.

+6. **Database Integrity**: Tests verify that the database reflects the expected state after actions like creating, editing, or deleting bookings.

+By following these criteria, I ensure that each view is thoroughly tested for functionality, user experience, and security.
+This approach demonstrates my commitment to quality and attention to detail in the development process.

 ### Testing App Configuration

 The `test_app_config.py` file contains a unit test to verify the configuration of the `ocean_basket` app.
 This test ensures that the app is correctly registered and configured within the Django project.

+#### How App Configuration is Tested

+1. **App Name Verification**: The test checks that the `name` attribute of the `OceanBasketConfig` class matches the expected app name, `ocean_basket`.
+This ensures that the app's configuration is correctly defined in the `apps.py` file.

+2. **Django App Registry**: The test verifies that the app is properly registered in Django's app registry by comparing the app name retrieved from the registry with the expected app name.
+This ensures that the app is correctly recognized by the Django framework.

+By including these tests, I ensure that the foundational configuration of the `ocean_basket` app is accurate and reliable.
+This demonstrates my attention to detail and commitment to maintaining a robust and well-structured application.

 ### Coverage